markgbeckett/jupiter_ace/3d_monster_maze/README.md

 Loading games into a real Ace/ Minstrel 4th may require a little trial and error to get the volume correct.

+You may also copy the file "3d_monster_maze.TAP" to an SD card for faster loading on the Minstrel 4D.

 Instructions are included in the game.
 The aim of the game is to find the exit from the maze before Rex catches you.
 You can move around the maze using `5` to turn left, `6` to move forward, and `8` to turn right.

+You can play the game with a Boldfield/ Tynemouth joystick interface (such as built-in joystick interface on Minstrel 4D).
+If a suitable joystick interface is detected, it will be automatically supported (though keyboard support will also work).

 ## To-do List